ccdc-opensource/on-site-webcsd/README.md

 For other optional customisations to your WebCSD server please see [WebCSD Configuration and Customisation](https://github.com/ccdc-opensource/on-site-webcsd/wiki/WebCSD-Configuration-&-Customisation).

 ## Updates

+FIXME: How will updates work now?
+Will there be a maintenance tool to handle them?

 When you have been notified that there is an update available you can [download the newest release](https://github.com/ccdc-opensource/on-site-webcsd/releases) from the github repository.
 Once you have downloaded the new release, ensure any customisations have been copied to the new release directory.